vglaznev/dsr-backend/README.md

     `cd dsr-backend`

+3. You can run test by command `./mvnw test` to make sure everything is ok.

+   (if you use Windows system, run `mvnw.cmd` instead of `./mvnw`, or you can use `mvn` on all systems, if you have Maven installed)

 ### Configure database

 ---

-Before run the application or tests you need to define datasource properties.
+Before run the application you need to define datasource properties.
 To do this, you need to change `application.yml` file:

 `cd src/main/resources/application.yml`